-J.T.
-LO/IVIO VIEW This view displays the distribution of LC-MS signals/features in the fractions.
+This view displays the distribution of LC-MS signals/features in the fractions.
 See Section 4, "LC/MS View".

-Chapter 15.
+Chapter 18.
 Label Free Quantification (LFQ)

 Label-free quantification is one of the three quantification methods supported by the PEAKS Q module.
 It serves as a fast profiling tool for differential studies of large scale proteomics.
-This quantification method is based on the relative abundance of peptide features detected in multiple samples.
+PEAKS' label-free method is based on the relative abundance of all peptide features detected in multiple samples or only the identified LC/MS features.
 Feature detection is performed separately on each sample.
 By using the EM (expectation-maximization) algorithm, more overlapped features can be detected.
 The features of the same peptide from different samples are reliably aligned together using a high-performance retention time alignment algorithm.

 The label-free quantification of PEAKS Q module does not have to be based on an identification result as label-free quantification is based on detected features.
-However, you can choose to attach an existing identification result as the last step of the label-free quantification set-up.
+However, you can choose to attach an existing identification result (both from database or library search) as the last step of the label-free quantification set-up.
+To have an identification-directed label-free quantification, an identification search must be attached.